soggybag/front-end-React/03-react-intro/README.md

 virtual DOM allows ReactDOM to identify the elements that need to be updated and instructs the browser to only update those elements that have changed.

 React introduces a new extension to JavaScript: JSX.
-JSX provides an addition to the JS lanaguage that allows you to write HTML tags along side your JS code.
+JSX provides an addition to the JS language that allows you to write HTML tags along side your JS code.

 ## Transpile